Why Medicare Advantage Plans Are Bad

 - You’ll be responsible for paying $16,000 in the span of a few months.

-One of the biggest reasons why medicare advantage plans are bad is that your healthcare is managed by an insurance company.
+One of the biggest reasons why MAPD plans are bad is that your healthcare is managed by an insurance company.
 Meaning that the insurance company makes all of the decisions about your health care needs.

 Frequently Asked Questions

-The worst Medicare Advantage plan is any plan that is misunderstood.
-The simple truth is Medicare Advantage plans can be very confusing and they change annually.
+The worst Medicare Advantage plan is often any plan that is misunderstood.
+The simple truth is that MA plans can be very confusing and they change annually.
 However, if you fully understand everything about these plans, are comfortable with their unexpected costs and fine print, then it's possible to avoid the pitfalls of the plan.